Freaks and Geeks: Guest stars and cameo appearances

 The show's producers were resistant to stunt casting.
 For example, they resisted the network's suggestion that they have Britney Spears appear as a waitress in one episode; they thought such appearances would detract from the show's realism.

 Several of the screenwriters appeared on the show.
 Mike White played Kim Kelly's oft-discussed injured brother, and first appeared in episode 4, "Kim Kelly is My Friend".
 Paul Feig, Gabe Sachs and series composer Michael Andrews appear uncredited as members of the fictional band Dimension in "I'm With the Band".

-Numerous actors who starred on Freaks and Geeks would later appear on Judd Apatow's later TV series Undeclared, including Rogen, Segel, Levine, Starr, Phillips and Melnick, among several others.
+Numerous actors who starred on Freaks and Geeks would appear on Judd Apatow's later TV series Undeclared, including Rogen, Segel, Levine, Starr, Phillips and Melnick, among several others.

 Episodes

 The script for the pilot episode of Freaks and Geeks was written by Paul Feig as a spec script.
 Feig gave the script to producer Judd Apatow, who sold it to DreamWorks, where Apatow was under an overall deal.
 DreamWorks sold it to NBC, who greenlit a pilot.
 Before the script was shot, Feig wrote a second episode at the behest of Apatow.
 He showed this second script to Apatow and pilot director Jake Kasdan, and they suggested that he combine the two episodes to form a stronger pilot.
 Notable additions include the introduction of Kim Kelly and Lindsay's recollection of her grandmother's death.
 Feig wrote a final draft after a read-through with the cast, this time incorporating a first meeting between Lindsay and the freaks (in previous drafts, Lindsay was already part of the group).

-The show ran for 18 episodes, three of which – "Kim Kelly Is My Friend", "Dead Dogs and Gym Teachers" and "Noshing and Moshing" – were unaired by NBC and not seen until Fox Family ran the show in 2000.
+The show ran for 18 episodes, three of which — "Kim Kelly Is My Friend", "Dead Dogs and Gym Teachers" and "Noshing and Moshing" — were unaired by NBC and not seen until Fox Family ran the show in 2000.
 The final three episodes premiered at the Museum of Television and Radio prior to being broadcast on television.
 The list below is ordered by the chronology of the storyline.